Economy of El Salvador: Natural disasters: Hurricane Mitch (1998) and the earthquakes (2001)

 Reconstruction from Mitch was still underway when, in early 2001, the country experienced a series of devastating earthquakes that left nearly 2,000 people dead or missing, 8,000 injured, and caused severe dislocations across all sectors of Salvadoran society.
 Nearly 25% of all private homes in the country were either destroyed or badly damaged, and 1.5 million persons were left without housing.
 Hundreds of public buildings were damaged or destroyed, and sanitation and water systems in many communities put out service.
 The total cost of the damage was estimated at between $1.5 billion and $2 billion, and the devastation thought to equal or surpass that of the 1986 quake that struck San Salvador.
 Given the magnitude of the disaster, reconstruction and economic recovery will remain the primary focus of the Salvadoran Government for some time to come.

 The Hurricane Mitch disaster prompted a tremendous response from the international community governments, nongovernmental organizations (NGOs), and private citizens alike.
 Sixteen foreign governments—including the U.S., 19 international NGOs, 20 Salvadoran embassies and consulates, and 20 private firms and individuals provided El Salvador with in-kind assistance.
 The Government of El Salvador reports that 961 tons of goods and food were received.
 The Ministry of Foreign Affairs estimates that contribution in cash given directly to the Salvadoran Government totaled $4.3 million.
 The U.S. Government has provided $37.7 million in assistance through USAID and the U.S. Departments of Agriculture and Defense.

 Following the 2001 earthquakes, the U.S. embassy assumed a leading role in implementing U.S.-sponsored assistance.
 The U.S. Government responded immediately to the emergency, with military helicopters active in initial rescue operations, delivering emergency supplies, rescue workers, and damage assessment teams to stricken communities all over the country.
 USAIDs Office of Foreign Disaster Assistance had a team of experts working with Salvadoran relief authorities immediately after both quakes, and provided assistance totaling more than $14 million.
 In addition, the Department of Defense provided an initial response valued at more than $11 million.
 For long-term reconstruction, the international community offered a total aid package of $1.3 billion, over $110 million of it from the United States.

 Macro-economic trend

-The following table shows the main economic indicators in 1980–2017.
+The following table shows the main economic indicators in 1980–2024.
+Inflation under 10% is in green.